 In a kind of spiritual trance, she yielded, she gave way, and all was dark.
-She could feel, within the darkness, the terrible assertion of her body, the unutterable anguish of Women in Love dissolution, the only anguish that is too much, the far-off, awful nausea of dissolution set in within the body.
+She could feel, within the darkness, the terrible assertion of her body, the unutterable anguish of dissolution, the only anguish that is too much, the far-off, awful nausea of dissolution set in within the body.